adamkrieger/akblog_hugo/content/post/2015-11-10_LongTimeThinkerFirstTimeSpeaker.md

 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>
 </div>

 This pitch contained a reference to a physical representation of a delivery pipeline.
-The original idea was very Rube Goldberg-esque.
+The original idea was very complex.
 I imagined an Arduino-driven gate releasing ping pong balls on a steady timer, but I had to be honest with myself.
 The 8-year-old kid in me still wants to build it, but the result had to get the point across without being a complete distraction.
 It got scaled back.

 The result was a five foot section of duct with a damper a quarter way down and enough of the [handyman's secret weapon](https://www.youtube.com/watch?v=3bZIcMcSXZk) to make any plaid-shirted individual proud.